Infinite-type Schottky groups and group actions on infinite-type surfaces: Infinite-type Schottky groups

 As $\Delta \subset {\rm Int}(C_{j_{0}})$ is a non-empty open set, there is some positive integer $n$ such that $A_{j_{0}}^{n}(\Delta) \cap {\rm Ext}({\mathfrak C})^{0} \neq \emptyset$, again a contradiction. \end{proof}

-\begin{theo}[Retrosection theorem] Let $R$ be an infinite type Riemann surface without planar ends uniformized by a Fuchsian group of the first kind.
-Then there is an infinite Schottky group $\Gamma$, with an invariant connected component $\Omega \subset \Omega(\Gamma)$, such that $\Omega/\Gamma$ is conformally equivalent to $R$. \end{theo} \begin{proof} This will be done later by the use of the $(\Sigma,{\mathcal F})$-Schottky groups that will be defined later. \end{proof}
+\begin{theo}[Retrosection theorem] Let $\Sigma$ be an infinite-type Riemann surface without planar ends uniformized by a Fuchsian group of the first kind.
+Let ${\mathcal F}$ be a Schottky system of loops on $\Sigma$.
+Then there is an infinite-type Schottky group $\Gamma$, with an invariant connected component $\Omega \subset \Omega(\Gamma)$, together an admissible Schottky admissible configuration ${\mathfrak C}$ for it, and a regular holomorphic covering $P:\Omega(\Gamma) \to \Sigma$, with Deck group $\Gamma$, such that ${\mathcal F}$ is a subcollection of $P({\mathfrak C})$. \end{theo} \begin{proof} This will be done later using the $(\Sigma,{\mathcal F})$-Schottky groups to be defined laterr. \end{proof}

+\begin{rema} In the above retrosection theorem, we have imposed that the uniformizing Fuchsian group is of the first kind.
+But there are infinite-type Schottky groups $\Gamma$ with $\Omega=\Omega(\Gamma)$ such that $\Omega/\Gamma$ is uniformized by a Fuchsian group of the second kind.
+For instance, take as ${\mathfrak C}'$ the closed real interval $[0,1]$ and as ${\mathfrak C}$ a collection of circles accumulating to the points on $[0,1]$ from the upper half-plane.
+In this case, we can find half-planes from the lower half-plane with $[0,1]$ as part of its boundary. \end{rema}